 From public agencies to private companies, health educators are in demand.
 These positions involve teaching people about behaviors that promote wellness, from more healthful eating to diet and exercise.
 Many corporations hire health educators in an effort to cut insurance costs and help employees, while insurance companies, in turn, hire health educators to reduce claims and improve customers’ well-being.

 A health education degree can give you access to positions in all these settings.
 There are also potential jobs with advocacy groups and health departments, too.
-A degree in health and wellness can also help graduates find jobs in corporate wellness departments or with community organizations.
+A degree can also help graduates find jobs in corporate wellness departments or with community organizations.